Devon Sawa Reveals the Surprising Reason He Was Cast in Eminem's Iconic 'Stan' Video

 When Eminem dropped "Stan" in 2000 -- the third single off his Diamond-certified Marshall Mathers LP -- no one had any idea that the song would go on to change the world of music and pop culture forever.

-The intense track -- a first-person account of an obsessed fan of the rapper's, who emulates his looks and lifestyle in an attempt to impress Eminem from afar -- plays out in increasingly horrifying installments, as "Stan's" fan letters document his decent into a maniacal infatuation.
+The intense track -- a first-person account of an obsessed fan of the rapper's, who emulates his looks and lifestyle in an attempt to impress Em from afar -- plays out in increasingly horrifying installments, as "Stan's" fan letters document his decent into a maniacal infatuation.
 (Nowadays, the term "stan" has become a part of the cultural lexicon, used to denote a passionate or dedicated fan -- though in much more lighthearted context.
 The new definition was recently added to the Oxford English Dictionary.)

-The music video for "Stan" is just as disturbing as the song, following the titular character -- played by actor Devon Sawa -- as he pens the disturbing letters to Eminem, neglects his pregnant girlfriend (portrayed by singer Dido, whose song "Thank You" is sampled in the chorus) and ultimately drives his car off of a bridge with her inside in an effort to make the rapper notice him.
+The music video for "Stan" is just as disturbing as the song, following the titular character -- played by actor Devon Sawa -- as he pens increasingly threatening letters to Eminem, neglects his pregnant girlfriend (portrayed by singer Dido, whose song "Thank You" is sampled in the chorus) and ultimately drives his car off of a bridge with her inside in an effort to make the rapper notice him.

-RELATED: Eminem Blasts President Trump in Passionate New Freestyle at BET Hip Hop Awards

-Sawa took to Twitter on Wednesday to answer some fans questions about the video -- including the surprising reason he was cast as Stan in the first place.
+Sawa took to Twitter on Wednesday to answer a fan's questions about the video -- including the surprising reason he was cast as Stan in the first place.

 "Dre loved FD," Sawa answered, hinting at longtime Eminem producer and collaborator Dr. Dre's apparent affinity for the Final Destination franchise.
 The actor starred in the first film in the horror series the same year the Marshall Mathers LP was released.